MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0102-Syncronizing Identities by using Azure AD Connect.md

-# Practice Lab: Synchronizing Identities by using Azure AD Connect
+# Practice Lab 0102: Synchronizing Identities by using Azure AD Connect

 ## Summary

-In this lab, you will configure synchronization from Active Directory Domain Services to Azure Active Directory.
+In this lab, you will configure synchronization from Active Directory Domain Services to Entra ID.

 ### Scenario

-Contoso Corporation is currently managing users in both AD DS and Azure AD as separate processes.
+Contoso Corporation is currently managing users in both AD DS and Entra ID as separate processes.
 This is time consuming and has led to inconsistent information.
 You have been tasked with addressing this issue by connecting the two directories by using the Azure AD Connect synchronization tool.

 #### Task 1: Configure directory synchronization with Azure AD Connect